roman-milk/roman-milk.github.io/dirty-geezer-meets-a-fan.md

+===

- ****** Dirty Geezer Meets A Fan Ch.
-03 ****** bydirty_geezer© Part 3, where I continue to use the second fan who's dared meet me after reading my stories here... submissive sluts, please read and put yourself in the position of my willing and dirty slut, and you'll enjoy yourselves far more ;) This time I'll try and keep to one tense – 1st person, so that's me talking to YOU! (anal, rough dirty oral, male dom)
+Part 3, where I continue to use the second fan who's dared meet me after reading my stories here... submissive sluts, please read and put yourself in the position of my willing and dirty slut, and you'll enjoy yourselves far more ;) This time I'll try and keep to one tense – 1st person, so that's me talking to YOU! (anal, rough dirty oral, male dom)

  I lay next to you, my new beautiful slut, enjoying the sight of your smooth pale skin covered with a sheen of sweat, beads of moisture running down between your breasts.
 Your chest still rising and falling as you breathe deeply, relaxing after the first orgasm of the night.